-How important it is to have your Home Deck Inspected Properly
+How Important is it to have your Home Deck Inspection

-More than 2 million decks are built at homes and replaced each year in North America home owners.
-InterNACHI estimates that of the 45 million existing decks at homes, only 40% are completely safe.
+More than 2 million decks are built at homes and replaced each year in North America by home owners.
+InterNACHI estimates that of the 45 million existing decks at homes only 40% are completely safe.

-Because home decks appear to be simple to build at home, many people do not realize that home decks are, in fact, structures that need to be designed to adequately resist certain stresses.
-Like any other part of your house or building, a home deck must be designed to support the weight of the maximum people, the maximum snow loads, and objects.
+Because home decks appear to be simple to build many people do not realize that home decks are in fact structures that need to be designed to adequately resist certain stresses.
+Like any other part of your house or building structure.
+A home deck must be designed to support the weight of the maximum people and the maximum snow loads.
 A home deck must be able to resist lateral movement and uplift loads that can act on the home deck as a result of wind or seismic activity.
-Home Deck stairs must be safe and handrails graspable.
-And, finally, home deck rails should be safe for children by having proper infill spacing at your home when over 33 inches.
+Home Deck stairs must be safe with handrails graspable.
+Finally home deck rails should be safe for children by having proper infill spacing at your home when over 33 inches off the ground.

-A home deck failure is any failure of a home deck that could lead to home injury, including rail failure, or total deck collapse.
+A home deck failure is any failure of the deck that could lead to injury.
+Including rail failure or total deck collapse.
 There is no international system that tracks home deck failures, and each is treated as an isolated event, rather than a systemic problem.
 Very few municipalities perform investigations into the cause of the home deck failure, and the media are generally more concerned with injuries than with the causes of collapses.
 Rail failure occurs much more frequently than total home deck collapses; however, because rail failures are less dramatic than total collapses and normally don’t result in home death, injuries from rail failures are rarely reported.
 Here are some interesting facts about home deck failure:

 Almost every home deck collapse occurred while the decks were occupied or under a heavy snow load.